ExplainableML/eml_website/content/eml-workshop.md

 ### Attending

 There is no registration fee, however the venue has limited capacity.
-If you would like to attend, please register in advance using this [form](https://forms.gle/ohFWR9uMeDBSkzaX6): we will then contact you for confirming your participation.
+If you would like to attend, please register in advance using this [form](https://forms.gle/ohFWR9uMeDBSkzaX6): we will then contact you to confirm your attendance.

 <br/>
 <br/>